asynts/writer/Notes/Resolved/0021_cursor-disappears.md

     -   If the cursor is inbetween spacing, we add spacing before and after.
         We can add an empty `WordPlacementInstruction` to avoid dealing with this elsewhere.

+### Results

+-   I am not sure to which extend this is still applicable after the `converter` rewrite.